Fine Lines Treatment

 | Key Drivers | UV Radiation, Collagen Loss, Glycation, Time |

-| Core Treatments | Tretinoin, Niacinamide, Vitamin C, SPF |
+| Core Treatment Options | Tretinoin, Niacinamide, Vitamin C, Peptides, SPF |

 | Improvement Timeline | 3–6 months (Texture), 6–12 months (Wrinkles) |

 Water-binding molecules such as hyaluronic acid decline with age, so skin holds less water and fine lines look more obvious in dry conditions [7].
 Glycation forms crosslinks in collagen and elastin that stiffen the dermis and reduce its ability to spring back after movement [8].
 Ultraviolet light accelerates these pathways by switching on matrix-degrading enzymes such as MMP-1, which fragment collagen and suppress fresh synthesis [9].
+Other factors, such as pollution, smoking and lifestyle habits, can also accelerate collagen breakdown and skin ageing.
+Sagging skin is another visible sign of ageing, and treatments can target sagging skin as well as fine lines.

 Other signs of ageing